Mu (mythical lost continent): Modern claims

-Criticisms
+Criticism

 Geological arguments

 Modern geological knowledge rules out "lost continents" of any significant size.
 According to the theory of plate tectonics, which has been extensively confirmed since the 1970s, the Earth's crust consists of lighter "sial" rocks (continental crust rich in aluminium silicates) that float on heavier "sima" rocks (oceanic crust richer in magnesium silicates).
 The sial is generally absent in the ocean floor where the crust is a few kilometers thick, while the continents are huge solid blocks tens of kilometers thick.
 Since continents float on the sima much like icebergs float on water, a continent cannot simply "sink" under the ocean.

 It is true that continental drift and seafloor spreading can change the shape and position of continents and occasionally break a continent into two or more pieces (as happened to Pangaea).
 However, these are very slow processes that occur in geological time scales (hundreds of millions of years).
 Over the scale of history (tens of thousands of years), the sima under the continental crust can be considered solid, and the continents are basically anchored on it.
 It is almost certain that the continents and ocean floors have retained their present position and shape for the whole span of human existence.

 There is also no conceivable event that could have "destroyed" a continent, since its huge mass of sial rocks would have to end up somewhere—and there is no trace of it at the bottom of the oceans.
 The Pacific Ocean islands are not part of a submerged landmass but rather the tips of isolated volcanoes.